What is more important? Who you are or who people think you are?

-Reputation is the subjective qualitative belief a person has regarding a brand, person, company, product or service.
-In other words, it's how people see a person or company based on the public representation, information, trends and belief systems of the time.
+Reputation is the subjective qualitative belief a person has regarding a brand, person, company, product, or service.
+In other words, it’s how people see a person or company based on the public representation, information, trends, and belief systems of the time (The qualities of reputation tend to change over time).

-It impacts nearly every aspect of your life, such as whether someone will want to make a connection with you, buy something from your business or refer you to friends.
+Reputation impacts nearly every aspect of your life, such as whether someone wants to connect with you, buy something from your business, or refer you to friends.
 It’s incredibly important, yet fragile.

 “Sincerity - if you can fake that, you've got it made.”